bbepis/XUnity.AutoTranslator/README.md

  * Absolute path
  * Relative path
  * Include a stray '..' in the middle of the path

+Another way to change the result of the asset bundle load operation is to change the value of the `Path`, `Crc` and `Offset` properties in the `Parameters` property.
+If you do this, you likely will not want to call the Complete method, as you will want the original method to still be called.

 #### AssetBundle Asynchrounous Load Methods
 The method `RegisterAsyncAssetBundleLoadingHook( Action<AsyncAssetBundleLoadingContext> action )` is used to hook the asynchronous AssetBundle load methods.